Request

 JsonBody

-Extracts JSON data from the request body and deserializes it into a specified type.
+Used to extract JSON data from the request body and deserialize it into a specified type.

 #[handler]